streamr-dev/core-frontend/app/README.md

 ```

 Then write your code, and get the pull request approved by two developers, ideally with tests proving the functionality.
 Then, merge the PR into `development`.
+### Storybook
+The project contains a Storybook including stories from the main components.
+The Storybook can be run with `npm run storybook` and built with `npm run build-storybook`.

 ## Deployment
 - When production builds: